-The size of the total compensation reduction for the other three NEOs this year, at first glance, is not as large as the drop in our financial performance or the five-year cumulative total shareholder return chart.
-The HRC committee, however, gave due weight to the demand destruction caused by Covid-19 and related government lockdown orders.
-Most of our customers in the US,
+The size of the total compensation increase is generally commensurate with the increase in our financial performance although not the five-year cumulative total shareholder return chart.
+The HRC committee gave due weight to the demand destruction caused by supply chain disruptions and related government mask/vaccine restrictions and orders.
+Most of our customers in the US, Mexico and particularly Europe experienced short notice curtailment of orders and on the input side shortages and price increases for critical raw materials and labor.
+These were circumstances beyond our management's control and the actions needed to deal with those situations were both unprecedented and extremely burdensome.